harumans/CaseConverter-UI/README.md

 ---
-In the future i will make the ui batter and probably add more functions.
+In the future i will make the ui batter and probably add more features.
 I hope u like it.